 The Origin of the Archetypes Calendar

-The Archetypes Calendar was devised by Peter Meyer during February 21-23, 2010 CE, and its description was first published on February 24.
+The Archetypes Calendar was devised by Peter Meyer during February 21-23, 2010, and its description was first published on this website on February 24, 2010.
 He revised the calendar during March 6-10.
-The calendar and its name were inspired by Richard Tarnas's book Cosmos and Psyche, which is about the ten planetary archetypes.

 The selection of the initial version of rules (i) and (ii) was influenced by the rules of the Meyer-Palmen Solilunar Calendar and by Karl Palmen's Rules for YLM Calendars.
 (The Archetypes Calendar is similar to a YLM calendar but is not a YLM calendar because all years in a YLM calendar have either 354, 384 or 385 days, whereas some years in the Archetypes Calendar have 355 days.)